AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 ### Export status

-No matter what option you choose, every screen of export setup will contain status label and URL after first schema submit.
+No matter what option you choose, every screen of export setup will contain status label and URL after first schema submit. **URL is persistent.
+Once it has been generated, it will forever refer to this specific export**.
+If there are some changes in schema, category mapping, assigned banner templates or in feed data, export will be re-processed and this URL will always contain most up-to-date version.

 {% include image_tag.html url="/AdBOOST/images/exports/ExportStatusLabel.png" alt="Export Status Label" style="" %}

 Status label is an indicator of export health and can have following states:

 {% include image_tag.html url="/AdBOOST/images/StatusLabelStates.png" alt="Status Label States" style="" %}

+It always contains state information and action button. <i class="fa fa-refresh">&nbsp;</i>icon starts re-processing of export and <i class="fa fa-clock-o">&nbsp;</i>icon show dialog displayed below which contains information about export processing history, corresponding issues and recovers.

+{% include image_tag.html url="/AdBOOST/images/exports/ExportProcessingLog.png" alt="Export Processing Log" style="" %}